Shool: Plot

 A few days later, Singh's parents leave, and he has a big fight with his wife, who holds his idealism to blame for the quagmire they find themselves in, including their daughter's death.
 She asks him why he won't kill Yadav if he's as brave as he pretends to be.
 Singh tells her he's afraid for her sake and leaves in a huff.
 Manjari tries to commit suicide with an overdose of sleeping pills.
 Singh's only true friend in town, the honest sub-inspector Tiwari, informs Singh about Manjari's suicide attempt, and both rush to the hospital.
 Singh manages to speak a few sentences of comfort with her, where she absolves him of his guilt and asks him to avenge her and their daughter, before she dies.

 Singh, having lost the woman he loved, feels he has lost everything and has nothing to live for anymore.
 He goes home, readies himself and wears his police uniform, visits the police station, and snatches his service weapon in spite of sub-inspector Hussain's warning.
 Hussain pulls out his gun, but Singh kills him and makes his way to Patna, where the state legislature is in session.
 He enters the well of the house, defying heavy security.
 Singh finds Yadav and drags him by his collar to the Speaker's dais.
 After an emotional appeal to members of parliament on the leadership crisis and criminalisation of politics, he shoots Yadav in the head, declares his patriotism, and yells "Jai Hind" twice.

 Production

-Shool was shot in Motihari, Bethia, Bhopal, and Hyderabad.
+Shool was shot in Motihari, Bettiah, Bhopal, and Hyderabad.

 The climax of the film was shot at the state legislative assembly premises of Hyderabad, and Bhopal.
 The casting of the film is done by Varma and Kashyap.